BRIEF-Cxense contemplates private placement

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Contemplates issuance of new shares for a total consideration in range of 65 million - 80 million Norwegian crowns ($7.83 million - $9.64 million)
+* Says has engaged Arctic Securities AS to assist the company in a contemplated private placement through issuance of new shares for a total consideration in the range of 50 million - 70 million Norwegian crowns ($6.54 million - $9.16 million), directed towards existing shareholders, Norwegian investors and international institutional investors

-* Subscription price in private placement will be set through an accelerated book-building process

-* Each investor subscribing for, and being allocated new shares in the private placement, will be granted one non-transferrable warrant for every two new shares being allocated to such investor in the private placement
+* Minimum order size and allocation in private placement has been set to offer shares worth Norwegian crowns or share equivalent of 100,000 euros

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.